Accessing the Virtual Open Day

 Virtual Open Day top tips

-If you can’t find you’re looking for or need any help navigating the Virtual Open Day, visit the Welcome booth and speak to our UK Recruitment Team via the Live Chat who will be happy to help.
+If you can’t find what you’re looking for or need any help navigating the Virtual Open Day, visit the Welcome booth and speak to our UK Recruitment Team via the Live Chat who will be happy to help.

 Visit your subject booth

 Make sure you take the time to visit your subject booth of interest, here you’ll have the opportunity to view and digest presentations, videos and literature on course content, facilities and what makes studying with us a unique experience.
-You’ll also have the chance to chat live to current staff and students.
+Most Booths also have the chance to chat live to current staff and students.

 Take part in live chats